Introduction: Understanding Joint Venture Agreements in Malaysia

 The new legal entity formed with an incorporated joint venture is referred to as a Special Purpose Vehicle (SPV).
 The parties to the SPV contribute their resources and assets to the SPV.
 In return, they get shared ownership of the newly formed SPV.

-Project or financial risks and liabilities vest with the joint venture, separate from the “parent” parties.
-The liabilities of the parties to the joint venture are limited to their shareholding in the SPV.
+Once incorporated, the SPV operates as a separate legal entity, meaning it exists separate from the “parent” parties to the joint venture.
+The liabilities of the parties to the JV are limited to their shareholding in the SPV.
 The “parent” companies are protected against financial risks or insolvency of the SPV.

 Unincorporated joint ventures are often formed for shorter-term agreements between the parties.